 If you have reduced blood flow to the heart due to a narrowed coronary artery, you may be a good candidate for angioplasty and stenting, minimally invasive procedures that can restore blood flow and let you get back to your daily life.
-At the University of Michigan, our Advanced Interventional Cardiology Program offers comprehensive and individualized care, utilizing the latest technologies currently available for angioplasty and stenting, performed by our skilled team of interventional cardiologists.
+At Michigan Medicine, our Advanced Interventional Cardiology Program offers comprehensive and individualized care, using the latest technologies currently available for angioplasty and stenting, performed by our skilled team of interventional cardiologists.

 Angioplasty is a procedure in which a catheter-guided balloon is used to open a narrowed coronary artery.
 A stent (a wire-mesh tube that expands to hold the artery open) is usually placed at the narrowed section during angioplasty.
 Angioplasty is less invasive and has a shorter recovery time than bypass surgery, which is also done to increase blood flow to the heart muscle but requires open-heart surgery.
 Angioplasty with stent placement is also the first choice of treatment for a heart attack, if it can be performed in a timely manner.

-Cardiac catheterization – a heart test using soft, thin plastic catheters to take pressure measurements inside the heart and to inject dye so pictures of the heart can be taken – is performed prior to angioplasty to identify blockages.
+Cardiac catheterization is a heart test using soft, thin plastic catheters to take pressure measurements inside the heart and to inject dye so pictures of the heart can be taken.
+It is performed prior to angioplasty to identify blockages.

 The Leader in Cutting-Edge, Minimally Invasive Technologies

 The newest technology available for opening an artery is a drug-eluting stent, which is a stent coated with a slowly released drug.
 The drug interferes with the blood vessel trying to “reblock”, thus maintaining normal blood flow to the heart.

 We also offer cutting-edge assist technologies, if required, to maintain blood supply to the heart tissue during angioplasty, including: